-“She stalls,” he says, “and there’s no heat.
+“She stalls,” he said, “and there’s no heat.
 You’ll want to keep the scraper on your lap to keep the frost off the inside of the windshield.
 Which reminds me, the driver’s side windshield wiper sticks, so you’ll want to stick your hand out the window to give her a good slap every now and then, except when you unwind the window, don’t do it all the way or it won’t go back up.
 Oh, and the tires are a little worn, so you’re going to want to slow down well in advance of any need to come to a full stop.”

 “Oh, and if the brakes don’t work – and I’m not saying they won’t! – but if they don’t, the hand brake works pretty well.”

 There was the briefest of pauses as we considered the implications of using a hand brake to stop a work van and the conditions under which Kevin already knew that it would work “pretty well”.

 He tossed me the keys.
 “Pay day’s on Friday,” he said.
 He handed me a map.
 “Don’t be late picking them up!”

 Pick up time at Parkers Prairie was 6:30 a.m., which meant that I was out of the house and coaxing the van down the road by 6:00.

 February in Minneapolis is a blue-tinged month, a month of brittle air and reluctant machinery.
 The van moved, glacier-like, from residential area to freeway, where it blocked traffic and pulled vile words from passing motorists, a mobile example of what happens to nice girls who don’t go to college.